 - Now, let’s take a screenshot of what your screen is displaying to you.

 - Click Print Screen on your keyboard (it is located on the right side of the keyboard).

 - Now, click Start – All Programs – Accessories -Paint.

 - Click Edit from the upper menu and click Paste (or CTRL +V).

 - This will create a snapshot of your Gmail account.
 Save it and print it!

 Tags: email, Google App, trick

-- insert print screen into gmail
+- insert screen shot in gmail

 - How to Change and Use Timezone (Tzutil) in Windows 7